Change or Declare Programs

 Change of Major - Undergraduate Programs

-Students seeking to change their major should inform their primary advisor and consult with the academic department chair of the new major they are considering.
-The academic department chair, or other department representative, will interview the student and review the academic record.
+Students seeking to change their major should inform their primary advisor and consult with the associate dean of the school of the new major they are considering.
+The associate dean, or other department representative, will interview the student and review the academic record.
 If the request is approved, a Change of Major form is completed, which lists all course exclusions with the exception of Humanities and Social Science courses; the grade point average in the new major will consist of only those courses accepted in the new major.
-The signatures of academic department chair and the student are required for the change to become official.
+The signatures of associate dean and the student are required for the change to become official.
 Change of majors for a current semester must be received and processed by the Registrar prior to the end of the add/drop period, otherwise all change of majors will become effective at the start of the next semester the student is enrolled.
-It is important to note that not all change of major requests are granted by the department chair if evidence of academic success is not documented on the student’s academic record.
+It is important to note that not all change of major requests are granted by the associate dean if evidence of academic success is not documented on the student’s academic record.
 A change of major does not remove the historical academic sanctions that were applied under previous major.

 Students considering a change of major should be aware of the potential impact of time to graduate and financial standing.
 Students are advised to meet with a financial services counselor to discuss any potential impact to financial aid and tuition payments because of the change of major.

 Matriculating undergraduates pursuing two baccalaureate degrees must complete at least an additional thirty-six (36) credit hours in residence and all requirements of the second major.
 Because the program requirements for each major must be met, it is possible that more than thirty-six (36) semester credit hours will be needed to fulfill these requirements.
 For full-time baccalaureate majors, an additional co-op semester is required in the new major.
 In such cases, a second degree is recorded on the student’s transcript and dated ;accordingly; Wentworth does not allow concurrent dual degrees.